 These three areas are:

-Carver Bridge Cliff, privately owned crag with limited access granted to Carver Climbing Club members for $8.
+Carver Bridge Cliff is a privately owned crag with limited access granted to Carver Climbing Club members for $8.

-Madrone Wall, Closed at present, but park development through Clackamas County is advancing.
+Madrone Wall, though closed at present, is in a process of eventual park development through Clackamas County.

-and Beacon Rock.
-This popular climbing crag has a seasonal Peregrine Falcon closure on the south face aspect from approximately mid-Jan to mid-July.
+Beacon Rock is a popular climbing crag with a seasonal Peregrine Falcon closure on the south face aspect from approximately mid-Jan to mid-July.

 Browse the link to each section for specific access information and other regulatory guidelines.

-Our climbing crags do have certain objective dangers, and climbers should take precautionary measure against exposure to Poison Oak or rock fall.
+Our local rock climbing crags do occasionally have certain objective hazards, and rock climbers should take precautionary measure against exposure to poison oak or rock fall risk.

 Be safety conscious and use a helmet while climbing, especially at Beacon Rock.
 Wearing long pants will help to protect against encounters with poison oak.
 Learn to recognize the 3-leaf cluster of this very prevalent reddish foliage.